alipsgh/codes-for-moa/tutorial.md

 ### 2. Add DDMs

-We need to locate a relevant package and put our class in it, it is a simple drag-and-drop.
+We need to locate a relevant package and put our class in it; it is a simple drag-and-drop.
 As an example, for my `FHDDM` drift detector, we should add it under the `moa.classifiers.core.driftdetection` package.

 <p align="center">
   <img src="/img/07_FHDDM_1.png" width="60%" />
 </p>

-Once we run MOA again, we will see the added functionality.
+Once we rerun MOA, we will see the added functionality.
 For example, in my `FHDDM` case, we have:

 <p align="center">
   <img src="/img/08_FHDDM_2.png" width="50%" />